babenyshevs/ai-project-template/README.md

   - Data sources
   - Data access

-- Model Training and Evaluation
+- Model Training and Validation
   - Justify modelling methodology - what kind of task is to be solved
-  - Justofy model architecture - how it will be solved (target definition, etc.)
+  - Justify model architecture - how it will be solved (target definition, etc.)
   - Experiments tracking

+- Quality metrics
+  - Desired level of quality (prediction accuracy)
+  - Continuous improvement (if aplicable)

 - Inference and Prediction
   - Batch vs. Realtime